cloudflare/cloudflare-docs/products/1.1.1.1/src/content/1.1.1.1-for-families/mac.md

 1. Go to **System Preferences**.
 You can find it by pressing <kbd>Command</kbd> + <kbd>Space</kbd> on your keyboard and typing `System Preferences`.
 1. Click **Network** > **Advanced**.
 1. Select the **DNS** tab.
-Take note of any IP addresses you might have and save them in a safe place in case you need to use them later.
+Take note of any DNS addresses you might have and save them in a safe place in case you need to use them later.
-1. Remove any IP addresses that may be already listed and in their place add the following IP addresses:
+1. Remove any DNS addresses that may be already listed and replace them with:

     ```txt
     1.1.1.3